 Employees will be provided a basic orientation program which will include instructional sessions and work on the job.
 The objective of the orientation is to familiarize the employee with the duties and responsibilities of the job.
-In general, employee instructional session orientations will be three days.
-New NACs will be assigned to work with an experienced NAC for a minimum of two (2) shifts.
+In general, employee instructional sessions will be three days.
+All new employees will be assigned to work with an experienced employee in the same department for a minimum of two (2) shifts.
+Additional time needed to train or orient new employees with experienced aides is at management discretion.
+For the purpose of the